antofic/GraphCodable/Docs/UserGuide.md

 - ``String(reflecting:)`` used to obtain type names might change the format to make decoding impossible without a package update.
 That said, as long as context information is kept inside round brackets, this shouldn't happen.
 - An unfortunate, albeit minor, circumstance is that Swift doesn't have a function to get the main module name.
 A ``#mainModule`` would be greatly appreciated.
 - There is nothing I can do to avoid duplication of the internal object used as storage by collection types like Arrays.
 Ideally, it should be made GCodable compliant to avoid duplicating it during decode, but I don't have access to it.
 Therefore, if 10 arrays sharing a single storage object containing 100 integers are encoded, 10 arrays each with its own distinct storage object containing 100 integers are decoded, effectively tenfolding their memory footprint.
-Conversely, I emphasize that GraphCodable does not duplicate objects stored as elements in arrays, as already demonstrated by the examples in this document.
+Conversely, I emphasize that GraphCodable does not duplicate objects stored as elements of collections, as already demonstrated by the examples in this document.
 - The need to use ``deferDecode(...)`` for weak variables used to break ARC strong memory cycles is not a big problem, in my opinion, because you know exactly what and where they are.
 Just stick to the [rules](/Docs/CodingRules.md).
 If anything, the limitation is that these variables must necessarily be owned by a reference type because ``deferDecode(...)`` cannot be called in the ``init(from: ...)`` method of a value type.
-The ``WeakBox<T>`` used in ``testDGC()`` (see tests section - DirectedCyclicGraphTests) must be a class.
+The ``WeakBox<T>`` used in ``testDGC()`` (see [DirectedCyclicGraphTests](/Tests/GraphCodableTests/5-DirectedCyclicGraphTests.swift)) must be a class.
 - The true big problem, in my opinion, is that you have to keep the type repository updated during the development of an application.
 The absence of a single 'GCodable' type from the type repository makes it impossible to decode a data file containing it.

   Ideally, Swift should make two functions available for transforming types into some form of archivable data and vice versa.